 - Math teachers can also use real-world examples to connect math to Black History.
 For example, they could discuss how math was used in the civil rights movement, such as in the strategy and organization of boycotts and protests.
 This can help students see how math can be used for social justice and empowerment.

 - Discuss the contributions of Black scientists and inventors.
-Science teachers can highlight the contributions of Black scientists and inventors, such as George Washington Carver, Percy Julian, and Patricia Bath, to give students a more complete understanding of the field’s history.
+Science teachers can highlight the contributions of Black scientists and inventors, such as George Washington Carver, Percy Julian, and Patricia Bath, as well as Dr. Mae Jemison, an astronaut and the first Black woman to travel into space, to give students a more complete understanding of the field’s history.

 - Teach about the impact of science on Black communities: Science has had a significant impact on Black communities, both positive and negative.
 For example, scientists have developed life-saving medical treatments that have benefited Black people, but Black communities have also been disproportionately affected by environmental injustices, such as the toxic effects of pollution.
 Science teachers can discuss these issues and encourage students to think critically about the ways in which science intersects with social and political issues.